brandonC1234/Brandon-C-scratch-websites/Math game/readme.md

 ## Recreation Instructions
 1. Because this code utilizes pubnub to communicate between devices, you must go to their website and use your own pubnub ID
-  a. labeled "Personal pubnub IDs" in example code
+  a. labeled "Personal pubnub keys" in example code
 3. Please replace teacher password
   a. currently "elephant"
 ## Special aspects